 After days of disagreement the 0Z Euro (left) and 12Z GFS (right) now look remarkably similar (Sorry Far North Sound).
 This is a snapshot of total snow by 10am Friday.
 Don't take these totals as gospel as they will continue to fluctuate but gives a general idea. #wawx pic.twitter.com/5hgwB2gFa1— Scott Sistek (@ScottSeattleWx) February 9, 2021

 They're all generally considered the official World Clock time zone, from which all the other time zones are set.
 This time zone is based at the Prime Meridian - where 0 degrees longitude sits.
-This meridian cuts through Western Europe -- England and France included, which are the source of the time zone names, respectively.
+This meridian cuts through Western Europe, including England and France - which are the source of the GMT and UTC time zone names, respectively.
 The meridian then cuts south into western Africa.

 But the U.S. military takes a different naming convention.
-It begins at the Prime Meridian with the letter Z, and then each time zone is given a letter.
-Going east from the meridian, the next time zone starts with an ‘A’ designation and counts up through ‘M’ until it hits the International Dateline on the opposite site of the planet.
+It assigns the Prime Meridian time zone with the letter Z, and then each time zone is given a letter.
+Going east from the meridian, the next time zone starts with an ‘A’ designation and counts up through ‘M', until it reaches the International Dateline on the opposite site of the planet.
 There, it resets to ‘Y’ and counts backward to ‘N' and… I could do a whole separate story on that, so let's say it's complicated and check this map if you're curious.

-(A fun fact with military jargon: The Pacific Time Zone is considered "Uniform Time," which speaks to the phonetic alphabet letter "U" assigned to the time zone and not, as you might expect, actual uniform time.
-Meanwhile, in Hawaii and some other Pacific Island nations designated in the ‘W’ time zone, no matter what time the clock says, it's always Whiskey Time ("W"), while in parts of Russia and southeastern Asia in the ‘G’ time zone, it's always Golf Time ("G"). )
+(A fun fact with military jargon: The Pacific Time Zone is considered "Uniform Time," which speaks to the phonetic alphabet letter ‘U' assigned to the time zone and not, as you might expect, an actual uniformity to time.
+Meanwhile, in Hawaii and some other Pacific Island nations designated in the ‘W’ time zone, no matter what time the clock says, that means it's always Whiskey time.
+In parts of Russia and southeastern Asia in the ‘G’ time zone, it's always Golf time.